Marble-Frog/Quiz-Game/README.md

    <ul>
        <li>Right and wrong answer increasing attemots score, problem when calling implementScore function</li>
        <li>Next button not taking you to the next question, it was a problem with the currentQuestionIndex</li>
+       <li>Submitting a null answer increases score and moves to next question</li>
+       <li>submitting a null answer increases attempts by 2</li>
     </ul>

 <h3>Validator Testing</h3>